About The Bus Tour – Wexford Tourist Attractions

-The tour departs from Wednesday to Sunday at 9:15am from The Crescent Quay Wexford, outside Wexford’s Tourist Information Office, and returns at 6:30pm.
+The tour departs at 9:15am from The Crescent Quay Wexford, outside Wexford’s Tourist Information Office, and returns at 6:30pm.
 Learn about Wexford Town’s history and how it derived its names as we depart the town through the backstreets heading to our first stop.

 Ticket prices includes all admission fees and guided tours

 (Children 14 years & under MUST be accompanied by an adult.
 Lunch is NOT included in the price.)